-MRRoles4Azure uses the Azure blob storage to store intermediate data products and the Azure tables to store meta-data about intermediate data products, which performed well for non-iterative appications.
-Based on our experience, tasks in iterative MapReduce jobs are of relatively finer granularity making the intermediate data communication overhead more prominent and they produce a large number of smaller intermediate data products causing the Blob storage based intermediate data transfer model to under-perform.
-Hence, we opted for a hybrid model, in which smaller data products are direct transferred through the Azure tables.
-Twister4Azure uses the intermediate data product meta-data table entry itself to store the intermediate data products up to a certain size (currently 64kb which is the limit for a single item in an Azure table entry) and use the blob storage for the data products that are larger than that Additionally Twister4Azure, limit. in all data communication is performed using Asynchronous operations.
+MRRoles4Azure uses the Azure blob storage to store intermediate data products and the Azure tables to store meta-data about intermediate data products, which performed well for non-iterative applications.
+Based on our experience, tasks in iterative MapReduce jobs are of relatively finer granular making the intermediate data communication overhead more prominent.
+They produce a large number of smaller intermediate data products causing the Blob storage based intermediate data transfer model to under-perform.
+Hence, we opted for a hybrid model, in which smaller data products are transferred through the Azure tables.
+Twister4Azure uses the intermediate data product meta-data table entry itself to store the intermediate data products up to a certain size (currently 64kb which is the limit for a single item in an Azure table entry) and use the blob storage for the data products that are larger than that limit.
+Additionally in

 Figure 4.
 Twister4Azure KMeansClustering (20D data with 500 centroids, 32 cores).
-Left(a): Instance type study with 10 iterations 32 million data points Center(b) : Time per iteration with increasing number of iterations 32 million data points.
+Left(a): Instance type study with 10 iterations 32 million data points Center(b): Time per iteration with increasing number of iterations 32 million data points.

 Right(c): Twister4Azure executing Map Task histogram for 128 million data points in 128 Azure small instances

 Figure 5.
 KMeansClustering Scalability.
 Left(a): Relative parallel efficiency of strong scaling using 128 million data points.
 Center(b): Weak scaling.
 Workload per core is kept constant (ideal is a straight horizontal line).

-Right(c) :Twister4Azure Map task execution time histogram for 128 million data points in 128 Azure small instances
+Right(c): Twister4Azure Map task execution time histogram for 128 million data points in 128 Azure small instances